Postpone Logo

 Authentication

-Learn how to authenticate with Postpone's GraphQL API using personal API tokens.
+Learn how to authenticate with Postpone's GraphQL API using personal API keys.

-Postpone uses personal API tokens to authenticate requests against the GraphQL API.
-This guide covers how to obtain your API token, use it in requests, and best practices for API authentication.
+Postpone uses personal API key to authenticate requests against the GraphQL API.
+This guide covers how to obtain your API key, use it in requests, and best practices for API authentication.

-To access Postpone's API, you'll need to generate a personal API token from your account settings.
+To access Postpone's API, you'll need to generate a personal API key from your account settings.

 Step-by-step instructions: